 Yvonne Camper's mandate is to help Prophets and Christian leaders excel in every aspect of life.
 She is an Executive Coach and Spiritual Counselor with expertise in Organizational Development, Spiritual Development, Forgiveness Coaching, and the development of Life and Business Strategies.
 Yvonne has been engaged in ministry and business for over thirty years, she has worked for some of the largest non-profit organizations in the country, as well as being elected to serve on their boards.

-With a rich family history and as a natural-born leader, she has spent countless hours training leaders and giving spiritual counsel in both the private and public sector.
+With a rich family history and as a natural-born leader, she has spent countless hours training leaders and giving spiritual counsel in both the private and public sectors.
 She is a change agent and a prayer strategist with a powerful gift of impartation and healing; her message is revelatory, transforming, and revolutionary.

-Yvonne is no stranger to pain and hardship, she is a survivor of domestic violence, sexual abuse, divorce, she overcame the grief and loss of her mother and a stillborn child.
-Through lives challenges, she has poised herself to overcome and win.
+Yvonne is no stranger to pain and hardship, she is a survivor of domestic violence, sexual abuse, divorce, she has overcome the grief and loss of her mother and a stillborn child.
+Through life's challenges, she has poised herself to overcome and win.
 Her peers know her as an individual who lives a sacrificial life of giving and service.
 She selflessly donates her time to community development and missionary work, both domestic and abroad.
 The culmination of Yvonne’s benevolence happened on February 16, 2006, when she donated a kidney to her friend.